 There are several qualities of gouges: it is the regularity with which you want to use them and the size of your blocks which will allow you to choose them.
-The more expensive will also be more solid and better drawn ergonomically.
+The more expensive ones will also be sturdier and better drawn ergonomically.
 All will do the job for you.

 To remove large areas of wood or lino quickly, you can also use electric wood chisels or a Dremel.
 It is by using them that you will see how best to handle these instruments and what special effects you can achieve with them.

 Like gouges, rollers or brayers have different qualities.
 The smaller and lighter ones are less effective than large ones in spreading the ink evenly, but they are a good alternative to start.